mohitjain/mohitjain/_posts/2013-01-16-custom-redirect-after-login-fail-in-devise.md

 4. Don’t forget to restart your server.

-Thats a way to handle custom redirect after login fail in devise.
+That's a way to handle custom redirect after login fails in devise.
 Please feel free to embarrass me with your improvements in the comments.